saumyap24/aws-solutions-architect-associate-notes/APIGateway/api-gateway-cheatsheet.md

     - Usage Plan
         - Provides selected API clients with access to one or more deployed APISs.
 You can use a usage plan to configure throttling and quota limits, which are enforced on individual client API keys
 - Features:
-    - Amazon API Gateway provides <b> <u> throttling at multiple levels including global and by a service call.</u></b> Throttling limits can be set for standard rates and bursts.
+    - Amazon API Gateway provides <b> <ins> throttling at multiple levels including global and by a service call.</ins></b> Throttling limits can be set for standard rates and bursts.
         -  For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds.